Chicago and North Western Railway: Rail trails

 One of the first rail trails created in the United States was the 32.5 mi Elroy-Sparta State Trail in Wisconsin, which used a segment abandoned in 1965.

 The 400 State Trail runs from Reedsburg to Elroy on the former main line.

 The Cannonball Bike Path runs on a 5-mile stretch in Madison, Wisconsin on the old "Ridgerunner line".
 It connects with the Military Ridge State Trail in Fitchburg at a roundabout with the Capital City State Trail, which is not a rail trail.
 The former Illinois Central line, now the Badger State Trail, runs on a bridge directly above the roundabout and has ramps connecting to the Capital City and Cannonball Paths.
 This area is known as the "Velo Underround".

-The Cowboy Trail is a rail trail that follows the abandoned CNW line between Chadron, Nebraska and Norfolk, Nebraska.
+The Cowboy Trail is a rail trail that follows the abandoned CNW line between Chadron, Nebraska, and Norfolk, Nebraska.
 When completed, it will be 321 miles in length.

-The Glacial River Trail is a rail trail that follows the abandoned CNW line between Milton, Wisconsin and Fort Atkinson, Wisconsin.
+The Glacial River Trail is a rail trail that follows the abandoned CNW line between Milton, Wisconsin, and Fort Atkinson, Wisconsin.

 The Military Ridge State Trail runs from Fitchburg to Dodgeville on the former "Ridgerunner" line.
 It connects with the Cannonball Bike Path in Fitchburg.

-The Peace Trail runs along the former C&NW line between Janesville, Wisconsin and Beloit, Wisconsin, next to the existing ex-Milwaukee Road line.
+The Peace Trail runs along the former C&NW line between Janesville, Wisconsin, and Beloit, Wisconsin, next to the existing ex-Milwaukee Road line.

 The Sangamon Valley Trail is another rail trail, currently 5.5-mile (8.9 km) in length, on the west side of Sangamon County in Illinois, which skirts Springfield, Illinois.
 It is a segment of a former St. Louis, Peoria and North Western Railway 38 mi right-of-way (which was later folded into the CNW) that has been set aside for rail trail use.
 The entire right-of-way connects Girard, Illinois, on the south end, to Athens, Illinois, at the north end.
 The right-of-way spans the western half of Sangamon County in a north–south direction, and also traverses small sections of Macoupin County and Menard County.

 The Three Eagles Trail runs for a couple miles south of Eagle River, Wisconsin.

-The Wild Rivers Trail is a 104-mile-long rail trail that follows the abandoned CNW line between Rice Lake, Wisconsin and Superior, Wisconsin.
+The Wild Rivers Trail is a 104-mile-long rail trail that follows the abandoned CNW line between Rice Lake, Wisconsin, and Superior, Wisconsin.

 The Great Western Trail of 17 miles follows the abandoned Chicago Great Western Railroad from Forest Park to St. Charles.

-The Glacial Drumlin State Trail of 52 miles follows the abandoned CNW line between Madison, Wisconsin and Milwaukee, Wisconsin.
+The Glacial Drumlin State Trail of 52 miles follows the abandoned CNW line between Madison, Wisconsin, and Milwaukee, Wisconsin.

-The Three Rivers Trail Trailhead is located 2 miles west of Eagle Grove, IA extending west 33 miles to Rolfe, IA.
+The Three Rivers Trail Trailhead is located 2 miles west of Eagle Grove, Iowa, extending west 33 miles to Rolfe, Iowa.
 It is a crushed limestone trail that has been developed over the abandoned railroad right-of-way.
 The trail also features a number of rest areas in Thor, Dakota City, Bradgate, and Rutland.
 The trail crosses the Boone River west of Eagle Grove.
 It is a Deck Plate Girder and Trestle that is 280 Feet Total, 80 Foot Main Spans.